lquatrin/i3d21/assignment_7.md

 #### Pulsar Backend

 The pulsar backend [1] is also available in PyTorch3D.
 In this case, the scene is represented by a set of spheres, each being defined by a position, a radius, an opacity and a feature vector, which can correspond to lighting properties or an abstract feature representation for use in a neural network.
+The renderer has a parameter called "gamma", which TODO, and a bg_col parameter which defined the background color:

+Here, we have a first imagem using Pulsar:

 <img src="data/imgs/a7/5_3.png" width="30%">

-In this case, i use the orthographic projection, changing the current camera to **FoVOrthographicCameras**.
-Otherwise, only the first image will be rendered correctly, and the other will not render the point cloud.
+Then, i created a batch of pointclouds to visualize with Pulsar at different viewpoints, using the method **image_grid** to visualize them.
+In this case, it is requires to pass a list of point clouds and a list of gamma values.
+However, the renderer did not accept a list of background colors, so we set the same value for all rendered images:

 <img src="data/imgs/a7/5_3_batch.png" width="30%">

 ### Plotly visualization of Point Clouds